mui/mui-x/test/e2e-charts/README.md

 We use playwright in [component testing mode](https://playwright.dev/docs/test-components), which is **experimental**.
 But allows us to test the components in isolation.
 It has some caveats, so be sure to read the documentation.

+Mainly, you can't pass a synchronous function as a prop to a component, because it will be executed in the test environment, not in the browser.
+You can define your component's "story" in a different file and import it in the test file.

+For that we use a `*.e2e.stories.tsx` file, where we define the stories for the components we want to test.

 ## Reasoning vs RTL

 Some of our features use SVG apis that are not available in the JSDOM environment.
 This is why we use playwright to run the tests in a real browser.